-Prolific Brighton Shoplifter Banned From Parts Of City Centre
+Brighton Shoplifter Banned from City Centre After 23 Thefts

-He was also given a 12-week suspended prison sentence.
+He also received a 12-week suspended prison sentence.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.